jeniyat/WNUT_2020_NER/Readme.md

 ## Data

-Wet Lab Protocol (WLP) dataset annotations were created in brat and provided in both StandOff and CoNLL format in the [data directory](./data/Readme.md).
+Wet Lab Protocol (WLP) dataset is reuses the 623 protocols from [Kulkarni et al.](https://cocoxu.github.io/publications/NAACL_2018_wet_lab_protocols.pdf).
+We removed 8 duplicate protocols from the collection and re annotated all the 615 uniqe protocols in brat.
+The re-annotation task added the missing entity-relations and also corrected the incosistencies.
+The updated dataset is provided in the [data directory](./data/Readme.md) in both StandOff and CoNLL format.
 The data is divided in 3 sub-directories as below:

 1) [train_data](./data/train_data/): 370 protocols with 8436 sentences
 2) [dev_data](./data/dev_data/): 122 protocols  with 2838 sentences